 You’ll also need to have a very large tent to fit the Pack n’ Play inside.
 Be careful when moving it around the tent so you don’t damage the tent floor.
 I still included it on this list of baby camping beds though because it’s so popular and affordable.

 The Flisko is another playpen-style travel crib.
 It’s slightly smaller than most portable playpens/cribs, so it might fit in your tent better.
 I love the side-zip entrance and the material which are easy to clean.

 What makes this travel crib stand out from the others above is that it has a bassinet.
 The bassinet clips to the top of the crib as a separate piece.
 If you don’t bring the bassinet part, the crib is even more lightweight (the total weight is 13lbs).

 Because it is so lightweight, the Flisko isn’t as sturdy as the Pack n’ Play, Baby Delight, or Lotus travel cribs.
 If lightweight is what you want though, then it’s worth sacrificing some sturdiness – so long as you don’t have a baby who likes to jump on the railings!

 - Size: 21x35x23 inches (LxWxH)

 Why Bring a Baby Camping Bed?

-- Don’t worry about squishing your child while co-sleeping in the tent.
+- Don’t worry about squishing your baby while co-sleeping in the tent.

-- Have somewhere to put your child while you do camp chores.
+- Have somewhere safe to put your baby while you do camp chores.